Provides educational, cultural and social support for American Indian students

 Your Many Circles of Support

 We are your circle of support — UCR staff, faculty, students, and friends of Native Americans dedicated to your academic, social, and personal success.
 We are your campus family and your biggest fans.
 Behind all of NASP's resources and activities are a network of mentors and student peers who care about your wellbeing.
-Everything we do is to help you achieve your college and career goals, celebrate your heritage and enjoy life at UCR.
+Everything we do is to help all students achieve their college and career goals, educate and enjoy life at UCR.
 Stop by, meet us, and make NASP your home.

 First UC: Leading the Way for Native American Culture